schwallie/CarND-Advanced-Lane-Lines/README.md

 ![Transformed Image][transformed]

 ####3.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in `thresholds.py`).
+I learned a lot from Slack + Forums + others when figuring out what kind of thresholds to use for this particular part.

 Here's an example of my output for this step.

 ![Binary Threshold Combo][thresh]

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+In `histogram_img_search.py` I used a sliding window up the image to identify peaks in the image histogram where lines were present.
+This built out a large list of points that were likely to be lines for my eventual fitting of the line.

+In `draw_lanes.py` I used `numpy.polyfit` to fit the lines, and used `cv2.fillPoly()` to fill the lanes on the image

 ![alt text][image5]